Home Page

 creaming across Datchet Reservoir)

-A very light 7m two-piece mast with a round 6.9m section
+A light 7m two-piece mast with a round 6.9 cm section

 supports a 10sq m Dacron sail, triangular with no battens.

-To rig, the assembled mast is first pushed on the ground through
+To rig, the assembled mast is first pushed through the wide luff

-the wide luff sleeve, and the shrouds attached through a window
+sleeve (lying on the ground) and the shrouds attached through a window

 in the sleeve, before the whole rig is lifted into place and the